gromacs/gromacs/docs/user-guide/mdrun-performance.rst

     DLB is not compatible with GPU-resident parallelization (with ``-update gpu``) and therefore it remains switched off in such simulations.

-During the simulation :ref:`gmx mdrun` must communicate between all PP ranks to compute quantities such as kinetic energy for log file reporting, or perhaps temperature coupling.
-By default, this happens whenever necessary to honor several :ref:`mdp options <mdp-general>`, so that the period between communication phases is the least common denominator of :mdp:`nstcalcenergy`, :mdp:`nsttcouple`, and :mdp:`nstpcouple`.
+During the simulation, :ref:`gmx mdrun` must communicate between all PP ranks to compute quantities such as kinetic energy for log file reporting, or perhaps temperature coupling.
+By default, this happens whenever necessary to honor several :ref:`mdp options <mdp-general>`, so that the period between communication phases is the greatest common divisor of :mdp:`nstcalcenergy`,
+:mdp:`nsttcouple`, and :mdp:`nstpcouple`.

 Note that ``-tunepme`` has more effect when there is more than one